 AGE-WELL teams are making remarkable strides in harnessing the power of new technologies to provide solutions for healthy aging.

-From brain-strengthening games to high-tech in-home therapies, AGE-WELL researchers are producing innovations that will the improve quality of life for older people and caregivers, and create economic and social benefits.
+From brain-strengthening games to high-tech in-home therapies, AGE-WELL researchers are producing innovations that improve quality of life for older people and caregivers, and create economic and social benefits.